Resolving label uncertainty with implicit posterior models

-\paragraph{Code.} This paper is accompanied by a code repository at \href{https://github.com/estherrolf/implicit-posterior}{\tt github.com/estherrolf/implicit-posterior}.
+This paper is accompanied by a code repository at \href{https://github.com/estherrolf/implicit-posterior}{\tt github.com/estherrolf/implicit-posterior}.
 The repository contains three directories.
 Two of them illustrate our algorithms for partial-label learning and weakly supervised segmentation and are sufficient to reproduce predictions resembling those in Fig.~\ref{fig:examples}.
-The third directory contains code for the land cover mapping experiments (\S\ref{sec:chesapeake_experiments}, \S\ref{sec:enviroatlas_experiments}) and instructions for reproducing the results.
+The third directory contains code for the land cover mapping experiments (\S\ref{sec:chesapeake_experiments}, \S\ref{sec:enviroatlas_experiments}).